6. Multi-Layer Perceptron

 style output fill:#fff,stroke:#666,stroke-width:0px

 Multi-Layer Perceptron (MLP) Architecture.
-In cannonical form, the MLP can be expressed as:
+In mathematical terms, the feedforward process can be described as follows:

-where \( f \) is the activation function, \( w_{ij} \) are the weights connecting inputs to hidden neurons, and \( v_{ij} \) are the weights connecting hidden neurons to output neurons.
-The biases \( b_1, b_2, \) and \( b_y \) are added to the respective layers.
+where \( \sigma \) is the activation function, \( w_{ij} \) are the weights connecting inputs to hidden neurons, and \( v_{ij} \) are the weights connecting hidden neurons to output neurons.
+The biases \( b^h_1, b^h_2, \) and \( b^y_1 \) are added to the respective layers. \( \hat{y} \) is the predicted output of the MLP.

 The backpropagation algorithm is a method used to train multi-layer perceptrons (MLPs) by minimizing the error between the predicted output and the actual target.
 It involves two main steps: the forward pass and the backward pass.
 The update of weights and biases is done using the gradients computed during the backward pass.